-Furniture and Equipment 6400.76 (a)-(e) - 76a-e Furniture in individual bedrooms and family living areas shall be nonhazardous, clean, and sturdy.
-Furniture and equipment shall be appropriate for the age and size of the individuals. i iii.
-Furniture shall be comfortable and home-like.
+Furniture and Equipment 76а-е 6400.76 (a)-(e) - (a) Furniture in individual bedrooms and family living areas shall be nonhazardous, clean and sturdy. (b) Furniture and equipment shall be appropriate for the age and size of the individuals. (c) Furniture shall be comfortable and home-like.

-- iv.
-In homes serving eight or fewer individuals, there shall be a sufficient amount of living and family room furniture to seat all individuals at the same time. - v.
-In home serving eight or fewer individuals, there shall be dining tables with seating for all individuals at the same time.
+- (d) In homes serving eight or fewer individuals, there shall be a sufficient amount of living and family room furniture to seat all individuals at the same time - (e) In home serving eight or fewer individuals, there shall be dining tables with seating for all individuals at the same time.